SDQ in child data

 - Assignee changed from Gundi Knies to Stephanie Auty

 - Status changed from New to In Progress

 These questions are asked as part of the child development module, which is asked of parents when their child is aged 3, 5 and 8.
 These questions occur when the child is 5 or 8.
 This will relate to respondent burden and questionnaire timings, but I will find out if there is a particular reason for choosing those ages.

-#3 Updated by Stephanie Auty about 1 month ago
+#3 Updated by Stephanie Auty 7 months ago

 - % Done changed from 40 to 80

 - Assignee changed from Stephanie Auty to Marie Mueller

 - Status changed from In Progress to Feedback